 |Dates:||Wed 3:00 PM 09/13, Sat 10:00 AM 09/16, Wed 3:00 PM 09/20|

-Through lectures and field visits, we will investigate the diversity of woody plants found in the North Country, including natives, planted exotics and invasive species.
-We will discuss their ecology, evolutionary relationships, identification, and conservation.
+This course, through lectures and field visits, will investigate the diversity of woody plants found in the North Country; including natives, planted exotics & invasive species.
+We will discuss their ecology, evolutionary relationships, identification, uses and conservation.

-Glenn Johnson is a Professor in the Biology Department at SUNY Potsdam, where he teaches mostly conservation biology, ecology, dendrology and vertebrate biology courses.
-His main interest is Conservation Biology, especially endangered vertebrates and most particularly, amphibians and reptiles.
-Glen co-authored a recent field guide to amphibians and reptiles of New York.
-He has taught a Dendrology (tree) course numerous times, including three times for SOAR.
-Glenn also teaches Biology of Woody Plants at SUNY Potsdam in alternate years.
+Glenn Johnson is professor and Dept. Chair at SUNY Potsdam, where he teaches conservation biology, ecology, dendrology, biology of woody plants, & vertebrate biology courses.
+His main interest is Conservation Biology, especially endangered vertebrates, and most particularly, amphibians & reptiles.
+He co-authored a recent field guide to amphibians & reptiles of NY.
+He has taught a Dendrology (tree) course numerous times, including four times for SOAR.